YNHH Saint Raphael Campus 175 Sherman Avenue

 New Haven, CT

 Specialty clinics, exam rooms, waiting areas, entrance and lobby, reception areas, conference rooms, breakrooms, and administrative offices

-JSA addressed the need to identify an entrance for patients and visitors by creating a new glass and steel canopy, accessible ramp, bronze railing, and Stony Creek granite ramp and stairs.
 A new lobby space welcomes visitors and features horizontal wood cladding – juxtaposed against the existing masonry walls.
-The reception area adheres to all Yale New Haven Hospital design standards and includes cherry millwork and easy to maintain solid surfacing.
-The existing courtyard, which will feature a living wall system and garden, will receive a new glass skylight.
-New elevators, doors, interior finishes, casework, and lighting will enhance the reconfigured interior.
-Exterior modifications include full window and roof replacement, and masonry cleaning and restoration.
-Additionally, parking will be reconfigured and new site lighting installed.
-The renderings feature the front elevation of the building; a close-up of the new entrance with glass canopy, granite stair, and ADA-compliant ramps; and interior views of the lobby and enclosed courtyard.
+The reception area adheres to all hospital design standards and includes cherry millwork and easy-to-maintain solid surfacing.
+The existing atrium, with a bluestone patio and live plantings, received a new glass skylight.
+New elevators, doors, interior finishes, casework, and lighting further enhance the reconfigured interior.
+Exterior modifications included full window and roof replacement, as well as masonry cleaning and restoration.
+Additionally, parking was reconfigured and new site lighting was installed.